fujidana/vscode-spec-data/README.md

 ### Limitation due to rendering resource

-VS Code allows extension developers to implement graphically rich contents via [Webview API](https://code.visualstudio.com/api/extension-guides/webview).
+VS Code provides [Webview API](https://code.visualstudio.com/api/extension-guides/webview) for extension developers to implement graphically rich contents.
-To use the API, the contents may be provided as HTML/CSS/JavaScript.
+As its name suggests, the content may be prepared as a webpage, i.e., HTML/CSS/JavaScript.
 This extension employs [Plotly.js](https://plotly.com/javascript/) to plot graphs in the HTML body.
 While Plotly.js looks performant as an interactive and nice-looking graph generator, to render a preview consisting of a large number of scan dataset cosumues both CPU and memory resources.
 For this reason, the maximum number of plots is limited to 25 by default; users can change the this limitation in the _Setting_ window.